Adamo Rossi

 Adamo Rossi (March 5, 1821 in Petrignano – February 22, 1891 in Perugia) was an Italian clergyman, revolutionary patriot, scholar and librarian.

 Career

 After studying at the archdiocesan seminary of Perugia, Rossi took part in the First Italian War of Independence as a military chaplain for the Perugia volunteers.
 Back in Perugia, he maintained a long correspondence with the government of the Roman Republic, which at the time seized power in the city of Rome and expelled the Pope.
 This caused Rossi to be suspended from his clerical position by Pope Pius IX and removed from his teaching job.

 In 1857 he was appointed librarian at the Library Augusta (of which he was director from 1858 to 1886).
-After 1860 – with the end or rule by the Papal States – he also taught Italian and Latin at a high school.
+After 1860 – with the end of rule by the Papal States – he also taught Italian and Latin at a high school.